selvakumarskv990-collab/Random-User-Generator-using-Bootstrap/README.md

-This is th Random User Generator
+# This is th Random User Generator<br>

-Tech Stack is HTML, Bootstrap CSS, Javascript
+- Tech Stack is HTML, Bootstrap CSS, Javascript
-Im using this API 'https://randomuser.me/api/'  It is Free API
+- Im using this API 'https://randomuser.me/api/'  It is Free API